NiloGregginz33/QMGRExperiments/README.md

 While exploring advanced technologies and their applications, I believe it's critical to address the ethical concerns that may arise.
 In industries like life insurance, there is a potential risk that such technologies could be misused to prioritize profits over people's well-being.
 My aim is to develop safeguards and advocate for transparency to ensure these tools benefit humanity, not harm it.

+https://www.academia.edu/126549379/Simulating_Hawking_Radiation_Quantum_Circuits_and_Information_Retention is the original paper associated with the work.

 ## Licensing and Usage Restrictions

 This repository contains two types of code, each governed by different rules: